In Search Of Yummy-ness

 A pile of old fashioned oats and a pile of quick oats on a cutting board

-The reason why quick oats doesn't create a really awesome crisp topping is that the pieces are too small and too thin, so they don't lend much texture to the topping.
+The reason why quick oats don't create an awesome crisp topping is that the pieces are too small and too thin, so they don't lend much texture to the topping.

 Before you get started, give your apples a good wash.